mongodb/specifications/source/crud/crud.rst

 =====

-Q: Why do the names of the fields differ from those defined on docs.mongodb.org?
-  Documentation and commands often refer to same-purposed fields with different names making it difficult to have a cohesive API.
+Q: Why do the names of the fields differ from those defined on docs.mongodb.org? documentation and commands often refer to same-purposed fields with different names making it difficult to have a cohesive API.
 In addition, occasionally the name was correct at one point and its purpose has expanded to a point where the initial name doesn't accurately describe its current function.

   In addition, responses from the servers are sometimes cryptic and used for the purposes of compactness.
 In these cases, we felt the more verbose form was desirable for self-documentation purposes.